mako-lawrence/mako-lawrence.github.io/_posts/2025-02-09-welcome-to-jekyll.markdown

 ### Based on Real-Life Demand and Personal Experience ###
 At this university, I often heard that students were either pursuing double majors or facing a heavy load of assignments.
 I, too, frequently struggled with managing my tasks and assignments.
 Given this background, I felt there was a need for a tool to help organize personal tasks and assignments, and I wanted to create an application that could assist students in managing their daily workload.

+# Objectives #
+I had two main objectives for this senior project.
+First, I wanted to study the fundamental skills required for application development.
+Second, I aimed to learn the entire process from development to deployment.
+I am still not very familiar with programming and it was the first time to develop and deploy an application from scratch, because I switched my major from economics to computer science after transferring from a Japanese university.
+This project provided my first opportunity to develop and deploy an application from scratch, allowing me to build my foundational skills and gain hands-on experience throughout the entire development cycle.